-"Yes," Hermione said.
-No need to tell him she had been eighteen at the time of her almost-death.
-In fact, the less Professor Dumbledore knew, the better.
+The less Professor Dumbledore knew, the better.
 Easiest to let him think she had been a normal student.

 "You once said 'Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.'"

-"I still say that, do I?"
-Professor Dumbledore said, his eyes twinkling.
-"I am glad to hear it.
-Now Miss Black, I know this is painful ground for you, but in order for you to have a life in our world, we must cover some details."
+"I am glad to hear that I still say that in twenty years time Miss Black.
+Now, I know this is painful ground for you, but in order for you to have a life in our world, we must cover some details."